ftan95/ECS189Final/ProjectDescription.md

 For this part everyone contributed to various stages.
 At a certain point in our game development, each person was essentially working on their own stages to test their mechanics or art that they were in charge of.
 I chose the assets packs in the links above because I felt that fit the story that we chose.
 Our story is purposefully silly and playful, so I chose bright looking sprites and images to reflect that energetic feeling that we wanted our game to have.
 I did the overall environment art and design for some stages and contributed some to others.
 For ConnectStage I changed previously white boxes to ‘tiki’ looking boxes to foreshadow the darker look of the next stages.
 For PullStage I knew I wanted a more ‘jungle-y’ and at first glance a more daunting look than the previous stages.
 To do this I utilized a darker forest background and added different looking spikes than the previous stages.
 I played with the layers of each gameObject to determine if a gameObject was to be at the background or foreground.
 I added things such as trees, mushrooms, and skulls to make the game more lifelike.

+### Michael Cordero:
+**Level Design:**
+The idea behind the levels was to introduce to the player the core mechanics of our game.
+These mechanics are swinging, jumping, pulling, and grappling.
+When I designed the levels, I tried to make each level focus on one of those core mechanics.
+In addition to that, I also wanted the levels to be more challenging as the player progressed through our story.
+The first four levels are exactly like that so that the player can grow accustomed to our mechanics.
+Then the final level is there for any player that wants to challenge themselves.

+**Environment:**
+For the most part, everyone contributed to the environment and moved around game objects in the scene where they see fit.
+I created the basic foundation for each level.
+I made the background, platforms, and obstacles and scaled them accordingly.
+I used the transform in the inspector to evenly spread out platforms, background, spikes, etc. so that their edges would be touching perfectly.
+I focused on the small details like that to make our levels look clean and crisp.

 ## Input